DFE-Digital/apply-for-teacher-training/README.md

         }
       }
       ```
-   1. Around line 180 duplicate this block of into the *appSericeAppSettings* section.
+   1. Around line 180 duplicate this block of into the *appServiceAppSettings* section.
       ```{
         "name": "ENV_VAR_NAME",
         "value": "[parameters('var_name')]"